This super delicious and healthy chia pudding recipe lets you try a new flavor every day of the week!

 No fancy cooking gadgets, no whisking on the stovetop, and no baking required.

-I’ve posted the base recipe below, along with some of my favorite flavor variations, each of which can be prepared in under 5 minutes.
+I’ve posted the basic recipe below, along with some of my favorite flavor variations, each of which can be prepared in under 5 minutes.

-You Might Also Like: Keto Cheesecake – 5 Ingredients
+You May Also Like: Keto Cheesecake – 5 Ingredients

 Why You Should Try Chia Pudding

 1. High in fiber, protein, and calcium

 It’s also high in B vitamins, iron, phosphorous, zinc, and magnesium.